gabitoju/pymondrian/README.md

-pymondrian
+PyMondrian
 ==========

-PyMondrian is a Python schema an DW generator for the Mondrian OLAP engine
+PyMondrian is a Python schema an DW generator for the Mondrian OLAP engine.